Wangningsen/FDU-PRML-2024-final-PJ/README.md

 - test.log
 - train.log

-Also we include one scene's files, including the input .ply file and the ground truth .ply file.
+Also we include two scenes' files, including the input .ply file and the ground truth .ply file.

 ## Quick start